kant2002/Cordova-SMS-Reception-Plugin/README.md

-SMS reception plugin for Phonegap
+SMS reception (non default port / data sms) plugin for Phonegap/Cordova
 ===============================
-By Pierre-Yves Orban
+By Pierre-Yves Orban and Neeraj Tuteja

-This Android Phonegap plugin allows you to receive incoming SMS.
+This Android Phonegap plugin allows you to receive incoming data SMS on non-default port.
 You have the possibility to stop the message broadcasting and, thus, avoid theincoming message native popup.

+Data SMS or SMS received on non-default port on a smartphone doesn't normally go to the native message application.
+So, it has to be received through the data sms intent.
+In case of non-smartphone like Symbian phone, data SMS gets converted to telephony SMS, thereby enabling the native message application to receive the message.

 This plugin was successfully tested with Phonegap 2.5 and Android 4.2.2 (on a Samsung Galaxy Nexus device).